lhcb/glossary/glossary/g.md

 A software package which is used for simulating the processes that occur between as particles move through matter.
 [_Website_](https://geant4.web.cern.ch/).

-## GPD: General Purpose Detector
+## GPD: General Purpose Detector {#GPD}

+Collective term for detectors capable of performing various types of studies.
-Collective term for the ATLAS and CMS experiments at the LHC
+The ATLAS and CMS experiments at the LHC are GPDs.

 ## Grid Certificate